Details for Property Managers

 How do I best convince the property's owners?

-We recommend you use our solar value calculator to get a proposal specifically for your property, and then forward a copy of this email (once you've used our form to receive a copy yourself) to your tenant.
+We recommend you use our solar value calculator to get a proposal specifically for your property, and then share a copy with your property's owner.

 How do I best convince the property's tenants?

-We recommend you use our solar value calculator to get a proposal specifically for your property, and then forward a copy of this email (once you've used our form to receive a copy yourself) to your property's owner.
+We recommend you use our solar value calculator to get a proposal specifically for your property, and then share copy with the property’s tenant.

 Who does the installation and what do they install?

 We work with a select group of trusted solar installers who meet our standards for service, workmanship and warranties.
-They are listed here.
 Our trusted installers work exclusive with top quality ("Tier 1") components that come with warranties that meet our standards.
 The installers will prepare a quote with their recommended components, but you are entirely free to modify this if you have specific requests.
+Yu are also free to choose your own installer, provided they are happy to install the Solar Analytics monitoring device.

 Who takes care of maintenance?

 Our system constantly monitors your solar system's performance.
-If there are any issues we will inform you or your property manager and recommend a local service provider to fix the problem.
+If there are any issues our system will notify you, the tenant and the landlord.
 The company that installed the system may well be obliged to do so free of charge under the terms of their warranty (circumstance dependent).

 In general, solar system's run for many years without needing any maintenance.